 A private sewer lateral is the privately-owned portion of the sewer network that conveys

-sewage from private property(ies) into a public sewer system.
+sewage from private property(ies) into a sanitary sewer system.

 Private Sanitary Sewer System

-A private sanitary sewer system is a sanitary sewer system of any size that is owned and/or operated by a private individual or company.
+A private sanitary sewer system is a sanitary sewer system of one mile or more that is owned and/or operated by a private individual, company, or corporation (e.g., Homeowner’s associations).
 A private sanitary sewer system may or may not connect into a publicly owned sanitary sewer system.

-Enrollee
+Public Enrollee

-An Enrollee is one of the following entities enrolled and subject to the requirements of this General Order:

-A federal or state agency, municipality, special district or other public entity that owns and/or operates a sanitary sewer system with pipelines totaling more than one (1) mile in length.
+A Public Enrollee is a federal or state agency, municipality, county, special district or other public entity that owns and/or operates a sanitary sewer system with pipelines totaling more than one (1) mile in length.

-Sanitary Sewer System
+Public Sanitary Sewer System

 A sanitary sewer system is a system of pipes, pump stations, siphons, diversion structures, wet wells, manhole structure, tanks and other storage facilities, and/or other conveyances or components of conveyances, upstream of a wastewater treatment plant headworks, used to collect and convey sewage.
 Temporary storage and conveyance facilities (including but not limited to vaults, siphons, temporary piping, construction trenches, wet wells, impoundments, tanks, etc.) are part of the sanitary sewer system.
 For purposes of this General Order, the downstream wastewater treatment plant is not part of the sanitary sewer system.